-I’m Juanita.
-I’m 11 years old and live in a poor area of Honduras.
-Thanks to my sponsor in the United States, I get to learn, play and grow at my Compassion center.
-And sponsorship gives me lots more than that!
-Have you ever wondered what your sponsored child’s life is like?
-Follow me!
-I’ll show you how kids like me get sponsored, and how sponsors help babies, kids and big kids!
+I'm Juanita.
+I'm 11 years old and live in Honduras.
+My family lives in poverty, which means we don't have a lot of things I need, like food, medicine or school supplies.
+But thanks to my sponsor in the United States, I get help from a church in my neighborhood.
+Follow me to find out how kids like me get sponsored, and how sponsors help babies, kids and big kids!

-- A church in my city wanted to help my friends and me, since our parents don’t always have enough money.
-So the church and Compassion started helping kids!
+- A church in my city wanted to help my friends and me because our families don't have everything we need.
+So the church teamed up with Compassion.

-- I was so excited when my tutor told me that the Hendersons, a family in the United States, had sponsored me!
+- I was so excited when my teacher told me that the Hendersons, a family in the United States, had sponsored me!

 Check out the photos of some churches where sponsored kids go.
 You can click on the photos to make them bigger.
 Then read on to find out how my sponsors help me!

-When I first joined Compassion’s program, I got my own kids Bible!
+When I first joined Compassion's program, I got my own Bible for kids!

 With my Bible, I learn all about Jesus.
-I couldn’t read very well when I joined the program, so my tutors helped me.
+I couldn't read very well when I joined the program, so my teachers at the Compassion center helped me.
 I loved the colorful pictures that went with the stories!

-Sometimes we play a game where our tutor asks us questions about the Bible.
+Sometimes we play a game where our teacher asks us questions about the Bible.
 The other kids and I try to be the first to raise our hands with the right answer!

 I like to read my Bible every day.
 It makes me feel happy to know that Jesus loves me and has a special plan for my life!